-Situation: The 2014-15 drought hit the Tri-Valley especially hard when the State Water Project (SWP) restricted the supply that normally provides almost all of our drinking water.
-Zone 7 Water Agency, the valley's water wholesaler, plans for dry years by banking surplus SWP water during wet years.
-Their “water bank” includes Lake Del Valle (shared with other agencies), the local groundwater basin, and groundwater storage facilities in Kern County (southern California).
+Situation: The State Water Project (SWP) normally provides almost all of our drinking water.
+Zone 7 Water Agency, the valley's water wholesaler, plans for dry years by banking surplus water during wet years.
+Their “water bank” includes Lake Del Valle, the local groundwater basin, and groundwater storage facilities in Kern County (southern California).
 Zone 7 taps these reserves when needed, but depending on them exclusively is like living on your savings without replenishing it; eventually you exhaust your supply.

-Solution: To reduce the amount of potable water its customers need, DSRSD produces recycled water for irrigation and construction.
-In 2015, recycled water accounted for 26 percent of total water consumption, up from 10 percent in 2006.
-Using recycled water for non-potable uses saved enough drinking water in 2015 to serve more than 8,000 homes for a year.
+Solution: To reduce the amount of potable water used for non-potable purposes, DSRSD produces recycled water for irrigation and construction.
+In 2016, recycled water accounted for 24 percent of total water consumption by DSRSD customers, up from 10 percent in 2006.

 Purple Pipes Deliver Most of Our Recycled Water

-As shown in the chart below, nearly all the recycled water used by DSRSD customers—94 percent—is delivered through dedicated pipelines to parks, school grounds, golf courses, and other large landscapes.
-Tanker trucks hauling water to construction sites and a popular residential pickup program accounted for only five percent of the more than one billion gallons produced in 2015.
-DSRSD uses the rest for treatment plant processes.
-Click the chart to enlarge.
+As shown in the chart below, nearly all the recycled water produced at the regional facility—96 percent—is delivered through dedicated pipelines to parks, school grounds, golf courses, and other large landscapes.
+Tanker trucks hauling water to construction sites, the residential pickup program, and industrial uses at the treatment plant accounted for the rest of the 1.13 billion gallons produced in 2016.
+Click the chart to open a larger view (PDF).